Aids and Adaptations Policy

 • Support individual commitment to and ownership of Aids and Adaptations objectives by ensuring that appraisal conversations focus on the relevant behavioural competencies.

-• Ensure that through our procurement processes we appoint partners and suppliers with a relevant, robust and compliant approach to Aids and Adaptations, as well as wider ED&I agenda.
+• Ensure that, through our procurement processes, we appoint partners and suppliers with a relevant, robust and compliant approach to Aids and Adaptations, as well as the wider Equality, Diversity and Inclusivity (EDI) agenda.

-• Provide guidance and support on all aspects of Aids and Adaptation provision by reference to our best practice group and sector experts.
+• Provide guidance and support on all aspects of aids and adaptation provision by reference to our best practice group and sector experts.
+The best practice groups will also support with the continuous improvement of our existing practices.

 • Ensure that we adopt sector best practice where applicable.